 Earning our reputation as dream-distillers, Claret-Cup was tasked with the complete remodel of a 2000 sf single-family home in Burbank on a shoestring budget for an adventurous, young couple with a vision for a modern home filled with light and air.

-The original house, built in 1938, was added onto multiple times over the decades, resulting in a labyrinthine arrangement of rooms, corridors, a contorted stair and doors revealing a retailer’s palette of wallpapers, wood and plastic wall paneling and floor finishes.
+The original house, built in 1938, was was extended multiple times over the decades, resulting in a labyrinthine arrangement of rooms, extraneous corridors, and contorted stairs.
+Each door revealed a retailer’s palette of different wallpapers, wood and plastic wall paneling, and floor finishes.